pillai-anantha/LOAN-FRAUD/README.md

 # Loan-Fraud
-# Building models to predict companies that are likely commititng fraud so as to audit them
+# Building models to predict companies that are likely commititng fraud so as to audit them (Python)

 # Project1f